mahmoud-mess/GameOfLife/README.md

 2. **Subsequent Lines**: Represent the grid's initial cell states, where:
    - `0` indicates a dead cell.
    - `1` indicates a live cell.
 3. **Unspeciified States**: Setting the grid size to values larger than the provided number of rows and columns sets the unspecified cells to a dead state by default.
+Alternatively, settign the grid size to values smaller than provided ignores the additional rows and columns.
   - Example :
  ```
 4 4